 You need to reward your commissioned sales team not solely on margins but also on average ticket.

 Only then will you open the door to higher sales because you’ll be thinking of solutions to the customer’s frustrations.
 And higher priced items usually can solve those.

 From that attitude, you open the door to a world of other choices your store provides.

 Because you’ll begin to see smiles on the faces of your returning customers instead of frowns.
 And once they’re smiling, it’s much easier to sell higher-margin add-ons.

-After I moved away, my mom got herself an automatic pool cleaner and has enjoyed it’s convenience many times over what it cost her.
-And the pool store that sold it to her has enjoyed her undying devotion for nearly forty years.
+After I moved away, my mom got herself an automatic pool cleaner and enjoyed its convenience many times over what it cost her.
+And the pool store that sold it to her enjoyed her devotion for over forty years.